gluonhq/client-samples/README.md

 Once downloaded and installed, don't forget to set `JAVA_HOME` pointing to that JDK.

+The HelloGluon sample can be run without a Gluon Mobile license, but a nag screen will show up.
+See [link](https://gluonhq.com/products/mobile/) for more details.

 **Documentation**

 Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugins and running the following samples.

 ## Gradle

-### HelloWorld, HelloFX, HelloFXML samples
+### HelloWorld, HelloFX, HelloFXML and HelloGluon samples

-The following tasks apply to Mac OS X, iOS simulator and iOS devices.
+The following tasks apply to Linux, Mac OS X, iOS simulator and iOS devices.
 See each sample for configuration details.

 To compile and link: